Recruitment

 10-Step Recruitment Process

-Each of the 10 recruitment processes should be covered in the organisation recruitment policy and make sure any employee involved in the hiring, development and termination part of the process is made aware of their obligations that covers UK employment and immigration laws.
+Each of the 10 recruitment processes should be covered in the organisation recruitment policy and ensure any employee involved in the hiring, development and termination part of the process is made aware of their obligations that covers UK employment and immigration laws.

 Note: The 10 processes our firm has provided may not suit every organisation or they might prefer to do them in a different order.
 Our 10-step process will reduce time, energy and cost when employing staff and prevent non-compliance.